 To obtain an RMS Customer ID number, an applicant needs to provide proof of identity documents such as a passport, proof of address (utility bill) and proof of signature (a credit card or similar).

 It is the SLED's understanding that RMS does not charge for this service.
 However, more information can be obtained by telephoning RMS on 1800 624 384 (for interstate callers) or 13 22 13 (for calling from NSW).

 You should always retain your original documents for safe keeping.
 However, as you are required to provide documentary evidence of proof of identity in support of your application, a photocopy of the original is acceptable.

 - A photocopy of the original must be certified to prove that the photocopy is an exact copy that has not been altered in any way.

 - Only an Authorised Person has the legal authority to certify that the photocopy is a true and correct copy of the original.

 When providing ANY of the following documents, only certified copies will be accepted:

 - Australian citizenship/ permanent Australian residency documents /Birth Certificate

-- Certificate of successful completion of a relevant Pre-Licence Course (PLUS the statement of attainment) from an Approved Organisation (Security Training)
+- Certificate of Successful Completion of a relevant Security Licence Course from a SLED Approved Organisation (Security Training)